 - Physicians and other providers not employed by Good Shepherd

 - Other hospitals

 - Medical transportation

 As mentioned above, the hospital charge amounts published are not the amounts expected to pay by patients and insurances.
 For an estimate of what a patient’s out of pocket costs will be, please contact the Good Shepherd Patient Financial Services Department at (610) 776-3282 or (877) 807-2840.

-If you have questions regarding your out-of-pocket cost for a specific service related to the Penn Institute for Rehabilitation, contact our Financial Estimators at [email protected].
+If you have questions regarding your out-of-pocket cost for a specific service related to Penn Medicine Rehabilitation, contact our Financial Estimators at [email protected]